LignumResearch/stylewood-model-usage/README.md

 - **results/**: Contains model's trained snapshot at 7446 kimg selected to show implementation.
 - **training/**: StyleGAN related.
 Adjusted to use cross-sectional images of hardwoods species.

+Due to limited resources, the large .PKL files may not be available to download directly from the repository.
+To download a copy of the repository with the files, click [here](https://drive.google.com/file/d/15jJfIUlFp5YlmVEzTFCH4g05xJNOllFZ/view?usp=sharing).

 ## System requirements

 * CentOS Linux 7. **Not tested in Windows**.